Bottom Line:

 Trading above historical range

-Valuation Analysis: LOW is currently trading at $207.65, which is considered oversold relative to its 30-day fair value range of $213.15 to $232.55.
-From a valuation perspective, the stock is trading at a discount (Forward PE: 16.1) compared to its historical average (19.2).
-Remarkably, the market is currently pricing in an annual earnings decline of 5.8% over the next few years.
+Valuation Analysis: LOW is currently trading at $216.09, which is considered fair relative to its 30-day fair value range of $207.67 to $219.32.
+The stock's valuation (Forward PE: 16.7) is in line with its historical norms (18.5).
+Remarkably, the market is currently pricing in an annual earnings decline of 3.4% over the next few years.
 This aligns with recent fundamental challenges.

-Technical Outlook: Technically, LOW is in a strong downtrend.
-The price is currently testing key support at $203.40.
+Technical Outlook: Technically, LOW is in a strong uptrend.
+The price is currently testing key support at $212.38.
 A bounce from this level would confirm strength, while a break below could signal further downside.

 Quick Decision Summary